LaKsHiT013/Pokemon-Doppelganger/README.md

 3) The system will analyze the image, extract facial features, compare them with Pokémon embeddings, and output the most similar Pokémon species.

+# Improvements:
+-> Currently classifies only 7 species of Pokemon, can be increased.<br>
+-> Instead taking only face and doing prediction the modelis highlt effected by the clothes and colour in the background for prediction.

 # Disclaimer:

 This project is developed for educational and entertainment purposes only.
 It is not affiliated with or endorsed by The Pokémon Company.